Mateo Antonio de Mendoza

 Mateo Antonio de Mendoza Díaz de Arce was a military leader and the governor of Nueva Vizcaya and Santa Fe de Nuevo Mexico in 1760.
 He was the interim governor between Francisco Antonio Marin del Valle and Manuel Portillo Urrisola.

 Early life

 Mendoza's birthdate and birthplace are unknown.
 He was baptized on 28 September 1696 in Burgos, Spain, to Francisco Mendoza y Martínez de Fuidio and Teresa Díaz de Arce y Maeda.
 He was raised in a solar house in Villacarriedo, in the Spanish province of Santander.

-By 1717 he had joined the Town Council in Ábalos, La Rioja.
-In 1751 Mendoza joined the Order of Santiago and served in the Spanish army, being a member of the Queens Dragoons as lieutenant colonel and sergeant major.
+By 1717, he had joined the Town Council in Ábalos, La Rioja.
+In 1751, Mendoza joined the Order of Santiago and served in the Spanish army, being a member of the Queen's Dragoons as lieutenant colonel and sergeant major.